Call For Papers

 Once Alaska was known to the world as Russian America.
 All of that ended 150 years ago when William H. Seward and Edward de Stoeckl signed the treaty that ceded those Russian possessions to the United States.
 Since then Alaska has evolved from a military district, to a territory, and finally into the forty-ninth state of the United States.
 This year the Anchorage Museum is hosting the joint Alaska Historical Society/Museums Alaska annual conference.
 The 2017 theme—Exploring the Legacy of the Alaska Purchase—invites reflections on how that moment charted a new destiny for Alaska.
 In particular the theme opens the door for indigenous perspectives on the meaning of this pivotal event.
 Please join us as we examine how Alaska’s history unfolded, is unfolding and may yet unfold since that day in 1867 when Czar Alexander II abandoned North America.
 Presentations on Alaska history topics are welcome.

-Our featured speaker will be Professor Willie Hensley, author of Fifty Miles from Nowhere and an Alaskan who shaped the state we live in today.
+Our featured speaker will be Professor Willie Hensley, author of Fifty Miles from Tomorrow and an Alaskan who shaped the state we live in today.